stadiamaps/ferrostar/guide/src/android-getting-started.md

 such as using a Valhalla [Route Provider](./route-providers.md#bundled-support).

 `FerrostarCore` automatically subscribes to location updates from the `LocationProvider`.

-## Set up the foreground service and notification

-A foreground service and notification are required on Android if you want to enable background operation of your app.
-This is such a detailed topic that it gets its own page!
-Learn about [Foreground Service](./android/foreground-service.md) configuration here.

 ## Set up voice guidance